Merulo/Chinese-Checkers-Server/README.md

 ### About this program

 My main principle was to design this server in a way that represents everything what i have learned.
-The other think i had in mind when designing was openness for change and addition.
+The other thing i had in mind when designing was openness for change and addition.
 Modification of this code for other games should be quite simple; additional interfaces might be necessary.

 ### Usage